aTnT/Plot2Map/README.md

 ### Handling Uncertainty

 Plot2Map also provides a tool for calculating and incorporating plot uncertainty in plot data.
-The `calculateTotalUncertainty()` function combines measurement, sampling, and growth uncertainties:
+The `calculateTotalUncertainty()` function combines measurement, sampling, and growth uncertainties.
+When uncertainty is not provided to plot data in the form of a `varPlot` column during inverse dasymetric mapping, `invDasymetry()` will call `calculateTotalUncertainty()` to calculate and add plot uncertainty to plot data automatically.

 ```R
 # Calculate total plot uncertainty